lyndskg/mac-volume-booster/README.md

 <a name="obj"></a>
 ### Objectives
-The main objective of __*volume-vault*__ is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.
+The main objective of `volume_vault` is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.

-By offering a user-friendly interface and a humorous touch, <ins>__*volume-vault*__</ins> aims to enhance the audio experience for users who desire louder sound without compromising on quality.
+By offering a user-friendly interface and a humorous touch, `volume_vault` aims to enhance the audio experience for users who desire louder sound without compromising on quality.

 <p align="right">(<a href="#vol">back to top</a>)</p>